How To Save Money

 Budgeting is such an important factor which a lot of people take for granted.
 A personal budget is necessary to help keep track and manage income, expenses and savings.
 Having a budget will ensure that you have enough money for the important things and will help keep you out of debt.

 Most times as soon as we receive our paychecks we begin to shop even before doing our budget.
 This is the type of things that causes money to run out even before all bills are paid.
 Therefore I strongly suggest to shop only after you have made your budget, so that you know exactly how much cash you have available after expenses.

-Capitalise on Sales
+Capitalise On Sales

 If you must shop, do so when there is a sale.
-It can be very tempting to impulse shop but a lot of the times if you wait you’ll get the same items cheaper a few weeks later.
+It can be very tempting to impulse shop but a lot of the times if you wait you’ll get the same items cheaper a few weeks or months later.
 Although waiting to catch sales may not be ideal for every situation, it is highly recommended for the non-essential things.

 This has helped me so much it is almost unbelievable.
-Newsletters from our favourite stores keep us up to date with latest trends but also decreases our bank accounts.
+Newsletters from our favourite stores keep us up to date with latest trends but also decreases our savings.
 What I would suggest though, if you do not wish to unsubscribe, find a way to not have to see them everyday.

 My cash pan really makes this easier for me since it already has check-boxes at the back which encourages saving towards a goal.
 Have you ever realised how much easier saving becomes when you have a goal in mind?
 My advice is to invest in a piggy bank and depending on your target, put aside a little every week.